-Situated at the intersection of Broadway and Cache, the Town Square is Jackson’s outdoor living room and the perfect respite from a day of exploring.
-The core of both the town and the community, the square is marked by four magnificent elk antler arches and crisscrossed by an Old West boardwalk that culminates at the central sculpture of the square, a war memorial that includes a cowboy on a bucking horse.
+Jackson Hole Town Square is the core of both the town and the community.
+The square is marked by four magnificent elk antler arches and crisscrossed by an Old West boardwalk that culminates at the central sculpture of the square, a war memorial that includes a cowboy on a bucking horse.

 Then and Now

 The square's iconic elk antler arches date back to 1953 when local Boy Scouts teamed with the Jackson chapter of Rotary International and a number of community members to erect the very first arch.
 Three more followed over the next 13 years.
 The arches feature prominently in untold numbers of vacation photos and even a few Hollywood Westerns.

 The town of Jackson turned 100 in 2014.
 In typical Wild West fashion, the motivation to incorporate the town in 1914 had a little something to do with a saloon.

 Interested in learning more?
 The Jackson Hole Historical Society & Museum hosts free historical walking tours around downtown Jackson.
 Call 307-733-2414 for more information.